-A house fire is one of my biggest fears!
-It is completely rational too…which I think is the scariest part!
-The week that we moved here a family in our new ward lost their house to a fire.
-This hit a little too close for comfort.
-That poor family lost everything, and it was so sad!
+A house fire has got to be one of my biggest fears!
+I have to say that it is a completely rational one too…which I think is the scariest part!
+The week that we moved here a family in our new church group lost their house to a fire.
+This hit a little too close for my comfort.
+I kept thinking about that poor family and how they had lost everything, and it was so sad!

 What could we, my husband and I, do about these fears?
 One can only be as careful as possible, but sometimes that just isn’t enough.
 We decided what material items we hold the most dear and added them to a cedar chest that will always be kept within a few feet of our front door, for easy access and a little peace of mind.
 Actually, my mom told me about this idea years and years ago and it always sounded like it would be a smart thing to do.
 However, until I had kids and realized just how devastated I would be if all of their baby pictures were gone, never to be seen again, did I know that I needed to get to this project.
 Sooner rather than later too.
 I guess that’s one good aspect of looking for fresh ideas to blog about, it motivates me to get my huge backlog of projects done ;).